 LAW 696 - Appellate Criminal Litigation Externship Yes In the discretion of the supervisors once the issue of conflicts has been addressed.
 LAW 697 - Judicial Placements Yes No QLC positions permitted (including volunteer positions), no Appellate Criminal Litigation Externship LAW 698 - CALC (Belleville): and NCLC (Cobourg)) Yes No senior editors from journals LAW 699 - Government of Canada DoJ placements Yes No senior editors from journals

-International Law Programs
+International Law Program

-The International Law Program (ILP) in International Business Law (IBL) and Public International Law (PIL) are offered each May and June by the Queen's University Faculty of Law.
+The International Law Program (ILP), with streams in International Business Law (IBL), International Environmental Law (IEL), and Public International Law (PIL) are offered each May and June by the Queen's University Faculty of Law.

 Admissions